Founder of Aroma Foundry

 Learn more about ylang ylang essential oil.

-In another study, essential oil made from Mexican-grown limes has been found to contain more than thirty previously unreported compounds—in other words, it packs much more potentially beneficial chemicals and functions than other essential oils made from limes grown elsewhere.
-Of the 98 compounds identified in the essential oil of Mexican lime (which is also known as Key lime), 22 are found in much higher concentrations than the rest and are therefore considered its main active components.
+In another study, essential oil made from Mexican-grown limes has been found to contain more than thirty previously unreported compounds—in other words, it packs many more potentially beneficial chemicals and functions than other essential oils made from limes grown elsewhere.
+Of the 98 compounds identified in the essential oil of Mexican lime (which is also known as Key lime), 22 were found in much higher concentrations than the rest and were therefore considered the main active components.
 Individually or working in tandem with each other, these compounds offer numerous benefits not just for the body but also for the mind.

 Women suffering from PMS typically look for that combo.
 Along with having antipyretic qualities, lime essential oil can also serve as an antidepressant.
 It could help cool down and soothe hot flashes that some menstruating women experience, as well as alleviate some of the tension and anxiety preying on their minds.
-And specific to women who also have problems with heavy blood flow during menstruation, lime essential oil’s property as a hemostatic can be especially helpful.
+Lime essential oil’s hemostatic property can be helpful too, especially for women who also have problems with heavy blood flow during menstruation.

 Please also note that cold-pressed citrus essential oils, lime included, can be incredibly potent—unsupervised ingestion of even just a drop can have adverse effects.
 For topical use, less than a drop is often required to reap the desired benefit.
 Please see the Precautions section to learn more.